Gundel Henke

 Survival in the age of digital change: strategies, tactics and opportunities for regional newspaper publishers

-In this article, you will learn about the current and future situation of newspaper publishers.
-This results in possible courses of action, strategies and tactics with which newspaper publishers can master the development.
+In this article, you will learn about the current situation of newspaper publishers and in the coming years.
+This results in options for action, strategies and tactics with which newspaper houses can master the development.

-The old status quo and the coming future: what challenges does the newspaper industry face?
+The old status quo and the coming future: What challenges does the newspaper industry face?

 A dangerous cycle

-"Now, 2024, 2025, is the time when I have to drive change forward on a massive scale," says Christoph Mayer.
+“Now, 2024, 2025, is the time when I have to massively drive change forward,” says Christoph Mayer.

 If publishers lose this time, they are forced to fall back on reserves later.